Wilfred/flycheck-title/README.md

 ## Existing approaches

 Flycheck shows errors in the minibuffer by default.
-However, if you're using eldoc, you get flicker:
+However, if you're also using eldoc, you can get flicker:

 ![flicker](eldoc_conflict.gif)